top of page

 Scatterplot

-A scatter plot (also known as a scatter chart, scatter graph, or scattergram) is a type of graph used to visualize the relationship between two variables.
+A scatter plot (also known as a scatter chart, scatter graph, or scattergram) is a type of graph used to visualize the relationship between two numerical variables.

 df.plot(kind='scatter',